 The Academic Appeals Committee, on reviewing the case, may uphold the college committee decision (Stage 3) without a hearing.
 However, if upon review this committee determines that an appeal is warranted because of flawed previous process, a disagreement with the previous decision, or the perceived need for further investigation, then the committee must conduct a hearing prior to rendering a final decision.
 For purposes of a hearing and depending upon the nature of the appeal, the Academic Appeals Committee chairperson may either appoint an ad hoc panel (consisting of three faculty members and two students) from among the current committee members or the committee, at its discretion, may serve as the entire hearing panel.
 In conducting the hearing, the committee should be cognizant of regulations affecting professional practice.
-If the grievant is a graduate student, the 2 student panel members should be graduate students, and if the grievant is an undergraduate student, the student panel members should be undergraduates.
+If the grievant is a graduate student, the 2 student panel members should be undergraduates.
 During the hearing, the student and faculty member may be assisted by an advisor they have chosen from the University community.
 The process set forth for the hearing panel (Stage 3) also shall govern this hearing.